Pasadena City College to UC Berkeley

 What GPA do I need to transfer from Pasadena City College to UC Berkeley for Biology?

-Does Pasadena City College have a special transfer agreement with UC Berkeley?
+Does Pasadena City College have an articulation agreement with UC Berkeley for Biology?

-Should I complete IGETC at Pasadena City College before transferring to UC Berkeley for Biology?
+Should I complete IGETC at Pasadena City College before transferring to UC Berkeley Biology?

 Explore More